panther-labs/stratus-red-team/README.md

 2. Export CloudTrail/application logs
 3. Create test fixtures using the logs you exported
 4. Write detections
-4. Re-run simulations → Validate end-to-end pipeline
+5. Re-run attack simulations to validate your pipeline end-to-end

 ### Related Projects & Talks